autocrypt/autocrypt/doc/mua-internals.rst

   ``bob@home.example`` and also for ``robert@work.example``, it should know which messages came for which address.
 (Inspecting headers may be sufficient for this).
-This is necessary because some messages that affect the state of an INBOME peering don't bear INBOME headers at all (e.g. messages from new, non-INBOME-capable MUAs)
+This is necessary because some messages that affect the state of an Autocrypt peering don't bear Autocrypt headers at all (e.g. messages from new, non-Autocrypt-capable MUAs)

 - be able to store persistent state about the user's communications partners (see peerstate_) and about the user's other devices (see